 The different types of committees include:

-Included in the revised rules are that:
+Some of the revised rules are that:

 “Attendance at meetings is part of an MP’s job and should not be taken lightly,” said Alli.

-However, he added: “It is important to note that there are many reasons why MPs can be absent.
+But he added: “It is important to note that there are many reasons why MPs can be absent.
 They can be ill, busy with party work, studying, attending workshops/conferences, travelling, media work and meeting clashes.
 This last reason is particularly applicable for smaller parties who sit on multiple committees either as full or alternate members.”

 Who are the hardest-working MPs?